Close Menu

 Final Thoughts on the Voice Caddie TL1

 The TL1 is one of the best rangefinders I’ve tested, and if its feature set speaks to you over other models on the market, then I’d have absolutely zero concerns about picking one of these up.
-I think you’ll be extremely pleased with its performance.
+I think you’ll be extremely pleased with its performance, and if the last three years of reader feedback are any indication, so will thousands of other golfers.

 This page contains affiliate links.
 This means that if you click a link and buy one of the products on this page, I may receive a commission (at no extra cost to you!)
 This doesn’t affect our opinions or our reviews.
 Everything we do is to benefit you as the reader, so all of our reviews are as honest and unbiased as possible.